-As a wholesaler, you make money when retailers buy your goods.
-If you're out of ideas on how to attract more retailers, we have 10 tips that you might be interested in!
+As a wholesale business, you make money when retailers buy your goods – but that’s sometimes easier said than done.
+If you're out of ideas on how to attract more buyers, we have 10 tips for wholesale business owners that you might be interested in!

 Use the following tips to create a buying experience that retailers can’t get enough of:

-Building double savings into your offerings through daily, weekly, or monthly deals lets you one-up your competition, moving your merchandise more quickly and easily.
-Retailers will watch for these specials and will appreciate the added savings they receive when they deal with your company — which means – yes – you guessed it – more orders!
+Building double savings into your offerings through daily, weekly, or monthly deals will put you at a competitive advantage and help you move your merchandise more quickly and easily.
+B2B buyers will watch for these specials and will appreciate the added savings they receive when they deal with your company — which means more orders for you.

-Always treat your customers with courtesy and radiate professionalism.
-Be willing to go the extra mile for a retailer who purchases your products, and never be afraid to lose an occasional "battle" in order to win the wholesaling "war."
+Always treat your buyers with courtesy and radiate professionalism.
+Be willing to go the extra mile for a retailer who purchases your products, and never be afraid to lose an occasional "battle" in order to win the wholesale business "war."
 Treat every retailer with empathy and understanding — even if occasionally you have to refuse a request.
 This sort of treatment will go a long way toward creating loyal, higher-volume wholesale customers.

-In fact, Amazon was the first to introduce a customer review section on an eCommerce website.
-And the icing on the cake?
-Their very friendly customer service reps.
-Customer love matters.
+In fact, Amazon was the first to introduce a customer review section on an eCommerce website in addition to their extensive, multichannel customer service approach.

-Essendant, a supplier of workplace essentials, provides its customers with one-day shipping on all products.
-By developing systems to coordinate the company's order processing, they are able to ship customer orders within hours of receiving them.
+For example, Essendant, a supplier of workplace essentials, provides their customers with one-day shipping on all products.
+By developing systems to streamline the company's order processing, they are able to ship customer orders within hours of receiving them.

 In fact, you may want to suggest additional merchandise based on the order placed by the retailer, a process that can either be automated or handled by a live customer service representative.
 This is the equivalent of selling add-ons in retail sales.